Are you trying to stop impulsive spending, eliminate debt, or trying to save more money?

 5. Think it forward.

 What will happen if you make this purchase?
 How will you feel?
 How will it impact your budget?
 Will you still be able to save twenty percent of your net income?
-Are you still going to want it in one year
+Are you still going to want it in one year?
+Think through the consequences or rewards of spending and make sure it’s a worthy purchase.

 6. Leave your wallet in the car or at home.